Hannibal Across the Alps Overview

-The Itinerary for the Hannibal Across the Alps is split into 2 one week stages.
+The Itinerary for the Hannibal Across the Alps is split into 2 stages.
 Riders may participate in either or both of the stages.

 |Stage||Start Date||End Date||Days/Nights||Distance||Cost (Euros)|

-In 2020 Hannibal – Across the Alps will run in tandem with our inaugural Marco Polo tour that begins in Venice on September 17th.
-We encourage riders looking to extend their riding experience to join us on this tour from Venice to Athens.
+In 2021 Hannibal – Across the Alps will run in tandem with our Marco Polo & Caesar tours as a way of providing additional riding.
+Marco Polo sets of Venice on September 16th and stage 2 of Caesar leaves Como for Rome on September 13th.
+Both tours can be tied in with the end of the Hannibal tour.
+We encourage riders looking to extend their riding experience to join us on either of these tours.

 Hannibal Across the Alps Food & Wine

-Stage 1 – A gastronomic odyssey through 3 countries from Barcelona to Alba
+A gastronomic odyssey through 3 countries from Barcelona to Gavi

 We continue our journey through Provence as we head up towards the Alps in the north of the region – Alpes de Haute Provence.
-This sprawling area is crossed by the river Durance which is a fruit growing region, however, the cuisine in general is far more filling and heavy which will give you more fuel for climbing by bike.
+This sprawling area is crossed by the river Durance which is a fruit-growing region, however, the cuisine, in general, is far more filling and heavy which will give you more fuel for climbing by bike.
 Based on butter rather than olive oil it is characterized by wild herbs, spelt and goat produce.
-Perhaps the best known product of the area though is the lamb from Sisteron which features in many local recipes.
+Perhaps the best-known product of the area though is the lamb from Sisteron which features in many local recipes.
 After climbing the Alps we descend into Italy and some great new culinary experiences.
-We enter Italy through the Piedmont region to discover the home of the “Slow Food” movement, Barolo wine, white truffles and nutella.
-Arguably Italy’s most culinary progressive region we delight in the symphony between tradition bound cooking and a burgeoning new wave gastronomic scene.
+We enter Italy through the Piedmont region to discover the home of the “Slow Food” movement, Barolo wine, white truffles and Nutella.
+Arguably Italy’s most culinarily progressive region we delight in the symphony between tradition-bound cooking and a burgeoning new wave gastronomic scene.

 Our Hannibal Adventure lists are aimed at being accessible to everyone – all the books are historical but include fiction, primary authors and serious historians so take your pick!